CYBERCODERoss/NETFLIXclone/README.md

 Add a Job to Scrape Metrics on nodeip:9001/metrics in prometheus.yml:

-Update your Prometheus configuration (prometheus.yml) to add a new job for scraping metrics from nodeip:9001/metrics.
-You can do this by adding the following configuration to your prometheus.yml file:
+Update our Prometheus configuration (prometheus.yml) to add a new job for scraping metrics from nodeip:9001/metrics. we can do this by adding the following configuration to our prometheus.yml file:

 ```